pintods/react-starter/README.md

 ## Getting Started

-After getting the project installed and confirming the application is running correctly, begin adding routes/content to the PrivateContext component.
+After getting the project installed and confirming the application is running correctly, begin adding routes/content to the PrivateContent component.